 Who performs endodontic treatment?

-All dentists, including your general dentist, received endodontic training in dental school.
+All dentists, including your general dentist, received endodontic training in dental school and can perform endodontic treatments.
 General dentists can perform endodontic procedures along with other dental procedures, but often they refer patients needing endodontic treatment to endodontists.

 Endodontists are dentists with special training in endodontic procedures.
 They do only endodontics in their practices because they are specialists.
 To become specialists, they complete dental school and an additional two years of advanced training in endodontics.
 They may perform routine as well as difficult and very complex endodontic surgery.
 Endodontists are also experienced at finding the cause of oral and facial pain that has been difficult to diagnose.